CasperMcTavish/MPhys/README.md

 inputxy
 	Function that asks for two sets of coordinates and then will move from the starting set to the final set.

+motoron/motoroff

+	Function that disables the physical motors of the table.
+	WHEN DISABLED DO NOT SEND MOVEMENT COMMANDS!
+	The table will believe it has moved and update its position, but will not have actually moved.

+There are more functions available, but they're listed as alias' To look at them, please go input: nano ~/.bashrc

 ```